MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-to-set-up-stockkeeping-units.md

 ---
-title: How to Set Up Stockkeeping Units | Microsoft Docs
+title: How to Set Up Stockkeeping Units
 description: You can use stockkeeping units to record information about your items for a specific location or a specific variant code.
 author: SorenGP
 ms.service: dynamics365-business-central